yonatanu/MedVAE/documentation/finetune.md

 ## Troubleshooting Tips

 - If you encounter a `state_dict` warning during checkpoint loading, simply wrap your checkpoint weights within a dictionary under the `'state_dict'` key.
+- Creating a separate conda environment will help debugging considerably.
+Especially with hydra / accelerate configurations.
+- Input to the VAEs will need to be normalized between \[-1, 1\].
+The already provided dataloaders handle this.
+- The discriminator currently starts after 3125 steps.
+If you want it to start earlier, you can adjust it in the main config experiment file.
+We set it to 3125 for our batch sizes, which was 32.
+Typically, the discriminator can discriminate pretty quickly, so that is why you set it to train a bit later after the model has finetuned for a bit.
+The discriminator is randomly initialized based on a small distribution (ln 236 in vae_losses; line 70 in loss components).
+- We recommend maintaining gradient accumulation as 1 for numerical stability.
+- Do not worry if the L1 loss (reconstruction) and perceptual loss are wildly different.
+They are on different scales, but this should not affect the backprop, since the gradient directions would stay the same.

 ## Support